kkuriboh/quake-log-parser/README.md

 ```

 ## Additional notes
-since you can't extract from the logs unique player identifiers(some kind of UUID) within the scope outside a match, you can't exacly tell which player executed the event, resulting to a falsy report. with this limitations, this program tries to get the most acurate information as possible.
+Since you can't extract from the logs unique player identifiers(some kind of UUID) within the scope outside a match, you can't exacly tell which player executed the event, resulting to a falsy report. with this limitations, this program tries to get the most acurate information as possible.

 ### Exemple where this can result into a falsy evaluation
 - player 1 connects to the game